-Property Rights'.
-Technology Readiness Level See Work Programme General Annexes B In-kind contributions to operational activities (IKOP) Contributions by IHI private members, their constituent and affiliated entities if any, and by contributing partners, consisting of the eligible costs incurred by them in implementing the IHI projects.
-Non-EU IKOP Only IKOP can be non- EU Costs for IKOP incurred outside of the EU Member States and countries associated with Horizon Europe provided by private members, their constituent, or the affiliated entities and by contributing partners.
+EU Grants: Application form (IHI JU full proposal): V5.0 - U5.11.2024 Technology Readiness Level See Work Programme General Annexes B In-kind contributions to operational activities (IKOP) Contributions by the constituent and affiliated entities of IHI JU private members and by contributing partners, consisting of the eligible costs incurred by them in implementing the IHI projects.
+Non-EU IKOP Only IKOP can be non- EU Costs for IKOP incurred outside of the EU Member States and countries associated with Horizon Europe provided by the constituent and affiliated entities of IHI JU private members and/or by contributing partners.
 Non-EU contribution shall not exceed 20 % of the overall IKOP at Programme level.
 In justified cases the IHI JU work programme may set out specific limits for IKOP incurred in third countries, other than countries associated with Horizon Europe.
-In-kind contributions to additional activities (IKAA) Contributions incurred by IHI JU private members, their constituent or affiliated entities, consisting of costs for implementing additional activities less any contribution to those costs from the Union or the IHI JU.
+In-kind contributions to additional activities (IKAA) Contributions incurred by the constituent and affiliated entities of IHI JU private members, consisting of costs for implementing additional activities less any contribution to those costs from the Union or the IHI JU.
 Only IHI private members may report IKAA.
 Contributing partners cannot report IKAA.
-They may only contribute IKOP and FC.
+Contributing partners may only contribute IKOP and FC.
 IKAA consists of additional activities carried out in the Union or in countries associated with Horizon Europe.
 IKAA can be: Programme specific: additional activities contributing to the uptake of results from IHI JU, IMI2 JU, IMI JU projects or that have a significant added value for the Union.
 Project specific: additional activities contributing towards the achievement of objectives of IHI JU funded projects, or the dissemination, sustainability or exploitation of IHI JU project results, but are not project tasks (i.e. not IKOP).
-Financial Contribution (FC) Financial Contributions (cash contributions) by private members, their constituent or affiliated entities to: • the JU directly; or project beneficiary(ies) supporting the eligible costs incurred in implementing the IHI projects.
+Financial Contribution (FC) Financial Contributions (cash contributions) by the constituent and affiliated entities of IHI JU private members to: the JU directly; or project beneficiary(ies) supporting the eligible costs incurred in implementing the IHI projects.
 Contributing Partners' financial contributions are made only to operational activities.
 Project beneficiaries that are recipients of FC must be eligible for JU funding.